tiosgz/vivaldi-mods/README.md

 Mods I use or have used in [Vivaldi](https://vivaldi.com/).
 Not all are by me — don't be surprised when you find your mod here (I tried to include name of the original author in the description below, but I may not be accurate).
 Some have a JS and a CSS part — that should be mentioned at the beginning of both files.
 Some of the mods may not work.

+If you use JustDanPo’s VivaldiHooks, it may be easier for you to run all these mods as hooks (so that you can enable/disable them per profile).

 Don't forget to check also [luetage's](https://github.com/luetage/vivaldi_modding), [LonM's](https://github.com/LonMcGregor/VivaldiMods), [sjudenim's](https://github.com/sjudenim/Mods-for-Vivaldi) and [DenPo's](https://github.com/justdanpo/VivaldiHooks) mods!

 If you don't know how to apply them, follow [this tutorial](https://forum.vivaldi.net/topic/10549/modding-vivaldi).